jasonaaronwilson/omni-c/README.md

 A C like programming language strongly resembling C with modern conveniences such as:

-1. Namespace/Modules (no header files!)
+1. Namespace, imports, and libraries (no header files!)
 2. ML style closures
 3. Garbage collection (possibly precise)
 4. Overloaded functions like C++